 Curtis has also answered many follow-up questions via email as I pick away at the additional calculations I received from MOO.

 That is all to say that he tries hard to back up his claims.
 But I am still throwing questions at him, so we'll see if he can get me comfortable enough to execute the plan I have applied for.

 We are still in the application process for the insurance, and that is a lot of work in and of itself!
 (My wife is literally on the phone with them right now, haha!)

-An MPI account is a type of revamped indexed universal life insurance which has the power to build your wealth tremendously.
+An MPI account is a revamped indexed universal life insurance that has the power to build your wealth and financial freedom tremendously.
 MPI accounts work based on three key concepts: